 - Vertical Lines – Vertical lines invoke feelings of strength, stability, and solidity, often hinting toward the main subject’s grandeur or power.
 Architectural photography typically seeks to create perfectly vertical lines, often parallel, to give a sense of presence, permanence, and precision.

-- Diagonal Lines – The human eye loves diagonal lines, especially when they lead at a sharp angle away from the edges of the frame, both contrasting and complementing the vertical and horizontal boundaries that confine an image.
+- Diagonal Lines – The human eye loves diagonal lines in photography or in nature, especially when they lead at a sharp angle away from the edges of the frame, both contrasting and complementing the vertical and horizontal boundaries that confine an image.
 As a result, diagonal lines give a sense of drama and can invoke movement; alternatively, they can lead the eye on a journey from the foreground and into the background creating a heightened sense of depth in a two-dimensional medium.

 - Converging Lines – Lines that are not parallel and are slowly moving together are converging lines and can be a compelling means of pushing the viewer’s attention towards the focal point of a photograph, moving the viewer from one part of the image to another.